nightshade-labs/mato-docs/src/ch00-00-introduction.md

 ## Summary

 Let's say Alice wants to buy 100 million USDC worth of SOL on-chain.
-An order of this size will be expensive to execute on existing AMMs, which must charge Alice a high price in case she knows something they don't.
+An order of this size will be expensive to execute on existing DEXs, which must charge Alice a high price in case she knows something they don't.

 Today, Alice's best option is to manually break her order up into several pieces and execute them over a period of hours, giving the market time to realize she does not have inside information so it can give her a better price.